EberlyODL/phys010sjv11/generator_transformer.md

 [ciscode|rev=1|tool=elmsmedia|item=2171|entity_type=node|render=display_mode|display_mode=image__boxed__right]

 The transformer only works with AC current and this is ultimately why that's the current we get in our house!

+- S: Wait, I though current was dangerous, not voltage.
+Why do we have to worry about those "Danger High Voltage" signs?
+- M: Well, this goes back to resistance and Ohm's Law $(I=V/R)$.
+High voltage will create a big current, even if your resistance is also large.
+So, its dangerous all the time, wet hands or dry hands.
+- S: I'll be sure to stay away!